Today's Top Gainer

 b.
 Risk Management

-In terms of the provisions of Section 134 of the Companies Act, 2013, the company has taken due care to care of the assets of the company, and ensured it as per the policy.
-The Risk management policy is available on the website of the company at https://worthindia.com/investors/6.
+In terms of the provisions of Section 134 of the Companies Act, 2013, the company has taken due care of the assets of the company, and ensured it as per the policy.
+The Risk management policy is available on the website of the company at https://worthindia.com/home/investors/6.

 c.
 Vigil Mechanism/Whistle Blower Policy

 The Company has a vigil mechanism named vigil mechanism/whistle blower Policy to deal with instance of fraud and mismanagement, if any.
-The details of the Vigil Mechanism Policy are annexed to the Board Report as "Annexure 3" and are also posted on the website of the company at https://worthindia.com/investors/6.
+The details of the Vigil Mechanism Policy are annexed to the Board Report as "Annexure-3" and are also posted on the website of the company at https://worthindia.com/home/investors/6.

 d.
 Corporate Social Responsibility (CSR)

-The CSR Policy is available on the website of the Company at https://worthindia.com/investors/6.
+The CSR Policy is available on the website of the Company at https://worthindia.com/home/investors/6.
 The composition of the CSR Committee and the Annual Report on CSR activities as required by the Companies (Corporate Social Responsibility Policy) Rules, 2014, are set out in "Annexure-4" to this Report.
-Your directors want to disclose that the company did not spend any amount in the CSR activities during the financial year.
-The company is in the process to find out suitable areas in which the CSR activity and expenditure shall be best suited for the welfare of the society.

 |Sr. No||Name of Policy||Web Link|